 No idea why, but I used to believe that The Great Pit from season 5 (when Daenerys escapes on the back of her dragon from the Sons of the Harpy) was also shot in Seville.
 However, the scene was shot in Osuna, a small rural town 87km from Seville.

-Another two Game of Thrones real-life filming locations in Andalusia are the Roman Bridge of Cordoba and Castillo Almodovar del Rio (30 km from Cordoba).
+Another two Game of Thrones real-life filming locations in Andalusia are the Roman Bridge of Cordoba (one of the top Roman Ruins in Spain) and Castillo Almodovar del Rio (30 km from Cordoba).
 The bridge doubled for the entrance to the Free City of Volantis, while The Castle was a setting for two different kingdoms – Tyrell´s Highgarden and Casterly Rock (the dungeons).

 Rising 67m above the Mediterranean, the Peñiscola castle was a residence of Benedict XIII (Papa Luna) from 1417 till 1423.
 Built in 13 century on the remains of the Arabic fortress, “El Castillo de Papa Luna” is an important monument of our history which survived several époques.
 Read more…